Determining if You Have Mold Allergies

 Depending on the individual, symptoms can vary.
 More severe allergies can have more symptoms than milder cases, and symptoms may persist year-round or flare up at specific times.
 Symptoms can be more pronounced in certain environments, such as indoors or in damp places.

 Causes of Mold Allergies

-If you are allergic to mold, your immune system will be overly sensitive to specific spores and in turn will trigger allergic symptoms.
-High mold levels can also exacerbate asthma symptoms in asthmatics sensitive to mold.
+Mold is a contaminant that is found commonly indoors and outdoors.
 There are many types of mold, but only a handful of varieties are allergy-inducing.
 It is possible to only be allergic to a select few varieties, as well.
 Common allergy-causing molds are Penicillium, Aspergillus, and Cladosporium.
-The best way to know what is causing your symptoms is with an allergy skin test.

 Treatments for Mold Allergies

 The Center for Allergy and Asthma of Georgia can help diagnose and treat your mold allergies.
-If you are suffering from undiagnosed allergies, our Georgia allergists can identify the cause and develop a treatment plan to bring you relief.
+If you are suffering from undiagnosed allergies, our Georgia allergists can find the cause and start you on a treatment to bring you relief from your symptoms.
 Contact our office today to arrange an appointment.